arrowtype/recursive-code-config/README.md

 1. Clone the repo and install dependencies (you may wish to fork first, so you can save your preferences to GitHub)
 2. Configure your font options in `config.yaml`
 3. Run the build script
+4. Install the fonts and activate `calt` in your coding app, if you want the code ligatures to be active

 This instantiates custom fonts for Regular, Italic, Bold, and Bold Italic styles, which you can then use in your preferred editor.
 One VS Code theme that supports Italics is the [Recursive Theme](https://github.com/arrowtype/recursive-theme).